segmentio/segment-docs/src/connections/destinations/catalog/cdpresolution/index.md

 [CDP Resolution](https://cdpresolution.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} helps customers instantly match visitor website traffic to full profiles.
 It turns your anonymous web traffic into full company and buyer profiles — complete with PII and firmographics data, and much more.
 You can find a [list of the different attributes](https://cdpresolution.com/theattributes?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} you can collect with CDP Resolution.

 This destination is maintained by CDP Resolution.
-For any issues with the destination, [contact their Support team](mailto:support@cdpresolution.com).
+For any issues with the destination, [contact the CDP Resolution support team](mailto:support@cdpresolution.com).

 {% include content/ajs-upgrade.md %}